NCSU-Libraries/ocracoke/README.md

 # IIIF Search Inside

-Application to create, index, and search OCR and provide results in [IIIF Content Search API](http://iiif.io/api/search/) format.
+Application to create, index, and search page text and provide results in [IIIF Content Search API](http://iiif.io/api/search/) format.
+Tasks are provided to use a IIIF Image server to OCR and index page text.

 ## Quick start